tontita/Leaflet.KoreanTmsProviders/README.md

 ```
 DaumMap and NaverMap use local Coordinate Reference Systems (CRS), which are EPSG:5181 and EPSG:5179, respectively.
 Therefore, they are not compatible with other international tile providers that are based on EPSG:4326 or EPSG:900913.

-On the contrary, VWorld uses EPSG:900913 as its CRS, so it can be used with other tile providers (e.g. googlemap, OpenStreetMap, OpenWeatherMap, etc.) that are using same CRS (i.e. EPSG:4326 or EPSG:900913).
+On the contrary, VWorld uses EPSG:900913 as its CRS, so it can be used with other tile providers (e.g. googlemap, OpenStreetMap, OpenWeatherMap, etc.) that are using the same CRS (i.e. EPSG:4326 or EPSG:900913).

 Providers